 TEP Net Metering in Tucson

-TEP credits excess solar generation from Tucson homes under Arizona's net metering rules, at roughly ~70–90% of retail of the retail rate.
+TEP credits excess solar generation from Tucson homes under Arizona's modified net metering (~70–90% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full Arizona net metering rules →

 How Much Do Solar Panels Cost in Tucson?